idanov/CarND-Advanced-Lane-Lines/writeup.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-The current processing pipeline is very simple and relies too heavy on color thresholding, which fails in certain cituations in the simple video.
-More work will be done to improve the robustness of the line detection.
-Information from the gradient threshold is not used currently and that could be a very useful resource for detecting the lines.
-More over no smoothing between different frames is done and that will be incorporated in the future.
+The current processing pipeline is very simple and relies too heavy on color thresholding, which fails in certain situations in the simple video.
+In these cases, the edge tresholded image is used which is very noisy and a filter based on the curve from the previous frame is applied in order to make the image useful.
+Even after using that, broken lane lines occasionally make detection of the curve very challenging which results in wobbly curves.
+For mitigating this problem, each newly detected curve is averaged with the curves from the last five frames.

-There are a few weaknesses in the current pipeline and one of them is the static perspective transform, which can cause trouble on hilly roads, e.g. like the ones in the harder challenge video.
+There are a few weaknesses in the current pipeline and one of them is the static perspective transform, which can cause trouble on bumpy or hilly roads, e.g. like the ones in the harder challenge video.
+A more advanced perspective detection algorithm could improve the robustness of the pipeline a lot.
 Another problem with the pipeline is that it relies entirely on lane lines and it fails when the marking is old or non-existing.
+Another obstacle for detecting the lane line can be other vehicles in the same lane in front of the camera which will prevent extracting the useful features.
+In general the handcrafted features could fail in certain situations and a deep learning approach might prove to be useful in finding more general features for lane detection.